 The report is informed by the views of national experts and practitioners who were brought together through various aspects of the Curtis Infrastructure Initiative’s programming, including the 2021 Shaw Symposium on Urban Community Issues and the ULI Member Global Infrastructure Survey.
 The framework identifies five key focus areas, outlining that infrastructure investments should:

-- Increase equity and sustainability: The United States must address the legacy of past investment that has divided communities physically, socially, and digitally.
+- Increase equity and sustainability: The United States must address the legacy of past investment that has divided communities physically, socially, economically, and digitally.
 Holistic and integrated infrastructure investment requires efficient allocation of resources and must help to repair systemic inequities.

 - Invest in public transportation and mobility: Enhancing public transportation is essential for increasing access to jobs and bolstering economic opportunity.
 People-centric urban development must include reliable, frequent, and accessible public transportation.

 - Combat the global threat of climate change: As the cost of inaction related to climate change increases, promoting decarbonization and other net-zero strategies is vital.
-Adaptation and resilience are critical components of infrastructure investment so communities can withstand and bounce back from extreme weather events.
+Adaptation and resilience are critical components of infrastructure investment so that communities can withstand and bounce back from extreme weather events.

 - Increase access to the internet: In today’s digital world, the availability of high-speed internet is critical for economic participation and mobility.
 Broadband should no longer be viewed as a luxury, but instead as necessary infrastructure akin to electricity and water.